What VA Benefits Are Available for Older Veterans?

 Adult Day Health Care

-Veterans can attend full or half-day sessions for up to five days per week based upon availability.
-This program is part of the Veterans Health Administration’s Standard Medical Benefits Package and is available to enrolled veterans at no cost if they meet clinical criteria.
+Veterans can attend full or half-day sessions for up to five days per week based on availability.
+This program is part of the Veterans Health Administration’s Standard Medical Benefits package and is available to enrolled veterans at no cost if they meet clinical criteria.

 Hospice Care